evtn/chessbyte/README.md

 # chessbyte
-Compact chess board format
+Compact chess board format (.chss).
 The format is somewhat similar to FEN, but is more compact, because bytes (one quartet to denote a piece, two to skip up to 63 tiles) are used efficiently.

 ## Direction

-The board is encoded starting at the rank 1 and ending with rank 8; within each rank, the contents of each square are described from file "a" through file "h".
+The board is encoded starting at the rank 1 and ending with rank 8.
+Within each rank, the contents of each square are described from file "a" through file "h".

 ## Chunks